How to Translate Goals & Priorities into Year Planning

 1. Turn your 3-Year Vision into an Objective

-Break down your high-level 3-year vision into 1 specific objective.
+Break down your high-level 3-year vision into a clear objective.

 2. Work Back to a 1-Year Objective

-Identify (no more than) 3 priorities that will be most impactful to reach your 1-year objective.
+Identify no more than 3 priorities that will be most impactful to reach your 1-year objective.
 To streamline and simplify, we typically choose from the 5 Ps in the Ellevated Outcomes Framework™: People, Product, Placement (Marketing), Process, or Profit.
-For each priority bucket, write a clean, clear description of “complete,” that will be your litmus test for “Did we achieve this?”
+For each priority, write a clear description of “complete.”
+It should be black and white enough for you to answer “Did we achieve this?” at the end of the year.

 Day 3: Build Your Action Plan